Setting up a Data Management Function Follows the Logic of Data Lineage Documentation

 As soon as the company has achieved the desired results, it might want to extend the scope of its data management initiative, including the scope of data lineage to be documented.

-I hope that by now you understand how the initial statement ‘The setup of data management function follows the logic of the documentation of data lineage’ came to be.
+I hope you understand how the initial statement ‘The setup of data management function follows the logic of the documentation of data lineage’ came to be by now.